Time to Try a Gas BBQ

 First up was putting together the bottom half of the BBQ, which is the main frame.
 This was the part that took me the longest.

 Next up was positioning each of the cooking fireboxes and securing them.
 Some of the screws to secure the fireboxes are in awkward positions.

-Finally, it was adding the burners and connecting them to the gas.
+Finally, it was adding the burners and connecting to the gas.

-In total, it took me 4 hours which I was pretty pleased at.
+In total, it took me 4 hours which I was pretty pleased with.

 2 Separate Fireboxes: the BBQ comes with two separate cooking fireboxes, which allow you to have the temperature in each at different levels.
 This provides some versatility when cooking different dishes, which may require different temperatures and cooking times.
 The BBQ has 4 burners, 2 in each, so you can also cook indirectly in both fireboxes.

 2 Temp Gauges: each firebox has a separate temperature gauge which you would expect.

 5 grates are provided: the BBQ comes with 4 cast iron grates and 1 plancha grate.
 I seasoned all of them before I started cooking on them.
 After 6 months, they are still looking really good.
 It probably is time for another season, but like more ironwear you need to look after it.